-If you’ve recently made the switch to a ketogenic diet, then you know that some recipes don’t transfer over well, especially some of the more traditional Westernized dishes that require you to coat your food or add bread crumbs and cook it such as meatballs, meatloaf or fried chicken.
+If you’ve recently made the switch to a ketogenic diet, then you know that some recipes don’t always taste as good when you try to make them low-carb.
+We’re talking about dishes that require you to use bread crumbs, such as meatballs, meatloaf, or fried chicken.

 Although breadcrumbs aren’t allowed on the ketogenic diet, you can still enjoy your favorite recipes by using a keto-friendly substitute.

 We’ve done the research and come up with some pretty tasty alternatives for bread crumbs that won’t kick you out of ketosis.

 It’s important to remember that before using any coating, you’ll want to dip your food in an egg wash so that it sticks.
 You can also use butter or oil.

 Here are the best low-carb bread crumb substitutes you can add to your grocery list for keto recipes and how to use them.

 You can’t go wrong when you use Parmesan as a substitute for breadcrumbs.
 It’s delicious and instantly enhances the flavor of any dish.
 It also sticks to your food well and is high in fat and low in carbs, which makes it the perfect keto food.

 Try using a butter and Parmesan coating to fry your favorite meats in.
 The cheese will brown up beautifully to give your meat a crisp and crunchy finish that won’t disappoint.
 Or use Parmesan to coat some kale leaves and bake them in the oven for a keto snack.

 You can also get creative and combine your Parmesan with other ingredients on this list.
 Parmesan would go exceptionally well with almond crumbs or flour to give your foods a nutty and cheese crunch.